 The faithful get advantages of fasting in the form of Divine rewards.
 Allah Almighty has divided the holy month of Ramadan into three stages known as “Ashras” of Ramadan.
 Each Ashra, comprising roughly 10 days, holds specific importance for the believers.
 Here, we let you through 10 lessons of Ramadan for the 1st Ashra of “Blessings”.

-The concept underlying division of Ramadan into Ashra
+The concept underlying the division of Ramadan into Ashra

 The 1st Ashra of ‘mercy’ and ‘blessings’ bearing 10 lessons of Ramadan